Understanding Gateway Drugs Today

 ”Heavy” Alcohol use = 4-5 “binge” events in past 30 days

-”Alcohol” use = less that the first two, but still in the past 30 days
+”Alcohol” use = less than the first two, but still in the past 30 days

 * All graphs from the Institute for Behavior and Health, Inc. based on nationally representative data from SAMHSA’s National Survey on Drug Use and Health (NSDUH), reported in DuPont, R. L., Han, B., Shea, C. L., & Madras, B. K. (2018).
 Drug use among youth: national survey data support a common liability of all drug use.
 Preventive Medicine, 113, 68-73.
 SAMHSA (Substance Abuse and Mental Health Services Administration) is an agency in the U.S. Department of Health and Human Services (DHHS).